Cisco Systems gives $50M to combat California homelessness - WDEF

 SAN FRANCISCO (AP) — Internet gear maker Cisco Systems Inc. announced Monday that it will donate $50 million over five years to address the growing problem of homelessness in California’s Santa Clara County and is encouraging other Silicon Valley companies to make similar efforts.

-In a blog post, Chief Executive Chuck Robbins said it’s evident to people in the San Francisco Bay Area that homelessness has reached a crisis level, costing the county where many tech companies are based $520 million per year.
+In a blog post, Chief Executive Chuck Robbins said people in the San Francisco Bay Area know homelessness has reached a crisis level, costing the county where many tech companies are based $520 million per year.

 “Though homelessness seems intractable, I believe that it is a solvable issue,” Robbins wrote.
 “I also feel very strongly that we have an opportunity – and a responsibility – to do something about it.”